What to Expect

 How long are appointments?

-Most appointments are 50 minutes but we also offer 90-minute sessions.
+Most appointments are 45 or 60 minutes, but we also offer 90-minute sessions.
 Longer appointments are sometimes recommended for couple or family therapy sessions or for individual appointments that don’t occur weekly.
 Your therapist will make a recommendation on length of session after the first appointment and will take into consideration your own availability and needs.

 What will the first session be like?

 For the first session, we offer an optional 90-minute extended appointment at a discounted rate.
 This longer intake appointment can be helpful to get to know your therapist and for your therapist to gather your comprehensive background information.